alza-bitz/global-data-engineer-test/.github/instructions/solution_design.instructions.md

 - Unique check on user_id, episode_id, event_type, timestamp
 - Row count matches raw_events_validated row count where validation_errors is empty

-### Reference Model (Silver)
+### Silver: Reference Data
-The reference model will consist of two tables to hold the reference data for users and episodes.

-We assume reference data is exported from normalised tables in an RDBMS, and therefore is already "clean" (integrity-checked and complete).
+Two tables to hold the reference data for users and episodes.
+We assume it has been exported from normalised tables in an RDBMS, and therefore is already "clean" (integrity-checked and complete).

 #### DBT Configuration
 - Seeds: users and episodes